joshuaculbert/bitcoin-price-analysis/README.md

 ## Overview

 This project analyses Bitcoin price trends from 2015 to 2025 using R. It focuses on time series analysis, volatility, and Fourier transforms, using data from Yahoo Finance via `quantmod`.
+View the full report: [Bitcoin Price Analysis Report](https://joshuaculbert.github.io/bitcoin-price-analysis/report.html).

 ## Features
 - **Price Trends**: Visualises Bitcoin closing prices with moving averages and LOESS trends.